-Welcome to the Obesity Medicine Association® website.
-OMA believes in your right to know what information is collected during your visit to this website and how that information is used and safeguarded.
+Welcome to the Obesity Medicine Association® (OMA) website.
+OMA believes in your right to know what information is collected during your visit to this website and how that information is used.

 Information Automatically Gathered about all Visitors

 We collect aggregate and user-specific information on which pages consumers access or visit.
 This information is used to generate reports that help us assess the value of/interest in the various websites we provide.
 We use the information collected to improve the content of our web pages.
 We can build a better site if we know which pages our users are visiting, how often they visit and how long they stay on a page.